zlwang-cs/OfficeBench/README.md

 <img src=assets/architecture.jpg width=900/>
 </p>

-The LLM agent leverages the operations from multiple applications to systematically construct an operation chain that addresses the office tasks effectively. **The framework is formulated as a transition system where the current application serves as the _state_ and the operations serve as the _transitions_.** Specialized operations, such as `read_file` and `send_email`, perform specific tasks.
+The LLM agent leverages the operations from multiple applications to construct an operation chain that effectively addresses office tasks. **The framework is formulated as a transition system where the current application serves as the _state_ and the operations serve as the _transitions_.** Specialized operations, such as `read_file` and `send_email`, perform specific tasks.

 ## 📈 Leaderboard